martinalupini/progetto-SDCC/README.md

 In the directory **Scripts/** you can find several scripts to interact with the simulation.
 Once the composition is up and running, I suggest to open a new terminal, connect to the instance and run the following scripts from the directory **progetto-SDCC/**.

-- To stop all the containers type:
+- To stop all the nodes but not the registries type:
 ```
 ./Scripts/stop_all.sh
 ```